For More Information Contact:

 FOR IMMEDIATE RELEASE

-The Trucking Conditions Index tracks the changes representing six major conditions in the U.S. truck market.
-These conditions are: freight volumes, freight rates, fleet capacity, fleet bankruptcies, fuel price, and financing.
-The individual metrics are combined into a single index that tracks the market conditions that influence fleet behavior.
+The Shippers Conditions Index tracks the changes representing four major conditions in the U.S. full-load freight market.
+These conditions are: freight demand, freight rates, fleet capacity, and fuel price.
+The individual metrics are combined into a single index that tracks the market conditions that influence the shippers’ freight transport environment.
 A positive score represents good, optimistic conditions.
 A negative score represents bad, pessimistic conditions.
 The index tells you the industry’s health at a glance.
 In life, running a fever is an indication of a health problem.
 It may not tell you exactly what’s wrong, but it alerts you to look deeper.
-Similarly, a reading well below zero on the FTR Trucking Conditions Index warns you of a problem….and readings high above zero spell opportunity.
+Similarly, a reading well below zero on the FTR Trucking Conditions Index warns you of a problem...and readings high above zero spell opportunity.
 Readings near zero are consistent with a neutral operating environment.
 Double digit readings (both up or down) are warning signs for significant operating changes.

 For more than two decades, FTR has been the thought leader in freight transportation forecasting in North America.
 The company’s national award-winning forecasters collect and analyze all data likely to impact freight movement, issuing consistently reliable reports for trucking, rail, and intermodal transportation, as well as providing demand analysis for commercial vehicle and railcar.
 FTR’s forecasting and specially designed reports have resulted in advanced planning and cost-savings for companies throughout the transportation sector.